Looking Closely at the Growth Curve for BriaCell Therapeutics Corp. (BCTX)

 BriaCell Therapeutics Corp.
-(NASDAQ:BCTX) went down by -1.78% from its latest closing price compared to the recent 1-year high of $9.50.
-The company’s stock price has collected -1.78% of loss in the last five trading sessions.
+(NASDAQ:BCTX) went up by 3.01% from its latest closing price compared to the recent 1-year high of $9.50.
+The company’s stock price has collected 0.25% of gains in the last five trading sessions.
 Press Release reported on 10/05/21 that October is Breast Cancer Awareness Month — BriaCell is Advancing the Fight with its Immunotherapy

 Is It Worth Investing in BriaCell Therapeutics Corp.
 (NASDAQ :BCTX) Right Now?